 Performance Requirements

 The Social Media Mapper (SMM) performance requirement is simply to display the search results in minimal time to the user.
-While SMM cannot be held responsible for the search time required by the social media community sites to process the requests, it will output the results on the list and map within 5 seconds of receiving the results from the social media sites.
+While SMM cannot control the search time required by the social media community sites to process the requests, it will output the results on the list and map within 5 seconds of receiving the results from the social media sites.

 Safety Requirements